nejohnston/Sprout/README.md

 Heroku PostgreSQL is a PostgreSQL-based cloud database service.
 Heroku Postgres offers features such as rollback, high availability, and continuous protection, as well as followers, data clips, and forks.

 ### Cloudinary
 We use Cloudinary to store and manage all user's image uploads.
-To upload an image to Cloudinary, a POST request must be made to: "https://api.cloudinary.com/v1_1/sprout03/image/upload/" with an image preset of either sproutPlant or sproutUser.
+To upload an image to Cloudinary, a POST request must be made Sprout's Cloudinary with an image preset of either sproutPlant or sproutUser.
+You can see credentials in #Configurations.
 If you would like to create more image presets please notify the github owner, Nicholas.

 ## 📝Testing
 You can find our initial testing plan here: https://docs.google.com/spreadsheets/d/1VK1SMwL3B4feiTA7hIC6xo1Rk5iDve64pFtSdyGjAUQ/edit?usp=sharing